This post was updated on Apr 2, 2023

 Why Does Reaction Formation Happen?

-The feelings and thoughts that you or your environment deems unacceptable can be difficult to deal with.
+The feelings and thoughts that you or your environment deems unacceptable can be difficult to accept and deal with.
 To defend yourself and your self-esteem against them, you may resort to reaction formation.
-While reaction formation may help protect your self-esteem at a specific moment, it may become harmful and problematic over time.
+While it may help protect your self-esteem at a specific moment, it may become harmful and problematic over time.
 It can suppress your genuine self and affect your overall well-being.

 Defense mechanisms are often a reflection of your attachment style.
 More precisely, you may use reaction formation as a defense of projection or denial.
 It is a defensive structure that can be ingrained during childhood, when there is a lack of a stable attachment figure for protection and comfort.
 Our defense mechanisms work as our survival patterns, shielding us from pain, guilt, shame, and discomfort.

 Relying on any defense mechanism constantly can lead to an array of relationship difficulties.
 Reaction formation, in particular, often leads to suppression of genuine thoughts and feelings, and in turn damages your chances of nurturing healthy intimacy.
 Whether it’s you or your partner who relies on reaction formation, you may also experience trust issues, relationship anxiety, stress, and distancing.

 Overall, excessively relying on reaction formation can damage your relationship by hiding your authentic self from your partner.
 And if they are the ones doing it, you may find it hard to understand your partner’s true feelings and thoughts.
 You may feel like they’re not expressing their genuine self, putting up a front, or acting irrationally to protect their self-image from harm.